 and librarian at Choisy, and the music by Rameau.
 The prologue

-is Le Retour d'Astrée ; they represented the
+is Le Retour d'Astrée ; they pictured the forges

 Madame Duchess of Brancas was Astrée ; Mr Duke d'Ayen,

 Vulcain ; M. de la Salle, Time ; Mme Marchais, a Pleasure ;

 The first ballet is entitled La Lyre enchantée.
 Madame

 de Pompadour was Urania ; M. de la Salle, Linus, son of Apollo ;

 The second ballet was entitled Adonis.